percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 - [EVEREST-1525](https://perconadev.atlassian.net/browse/EVEREST-1525) - When deleting a Monitoring endpoint, the UI is no longer stuck and successfully deletes the monitoring endpoint.

-- [EVEREST-1526](https://perconadev.atlassian.net/browse/EVEREST-1526) \[RBAC\] User having no permissions for backup storages able to create a DB cluster with backup schedule using a storage location
+- [EVEREST-1526](https://perconadev.atlassian.net/browse/EVEREST-1526) - We resolved an issue where users lacking backup storage permissions could create a DB cluster with a backup schedule using a storage location.

-[EVEREST-1532](https://perconadev.atlassian.net/browse/EVEREST-1532) \[UI\] Upgrade option missing on the UI when database engine name is passed in RBAC policy
+- [EVEREST-1532](https://perconadev.atlassian.net/browse/EVEREST-1532) - The **Upgrade** option is absent on the Percona Everest UI when the database engine name is included in the RBAC policy.

 [EVEREST-1539](https://perconadev.atlassian.net/browse/EVEREST-1539) Mysql and mongodb database does not come up with 2, 4 and 6 nodes